Skip to main content

 • Without exception, a Public Right of Way Permit is required and will be reviewed through a Process One decision process if all requirements are met.
 If deviations are requested from the San Diego Municipal Code regulations, a Process Two Neighborhood Use Permit will be required.

 • A Process 1 City Coastal Development Permit is required for proposed developments in the Non-Appealable Area of the Coastal Overlay Zone.
 A separate application is not required for this Coastal Development Permit in the Non-Appealable Area of Coastal Overlay Zone.
 City staff will include the appropriate findings for this Coastal Development Permit as a part of their review of the Right-of-Way Permit for the Promenade.
 A Process 3 City Coastal Development Permit is required for proposed developments in the Appealable Area of the Coastal Overlay Zone.
 Separate applications for a Coastal Development Permit must be made for locations in the Appealable Area of the Coastal Overlay Zone.
-In the Beach Parking Impact Overlay Zone replacement parking spaces are required for any parking spaces occupied by an Promenade.
+In the Beach Parking Impact Overlay Zone replacement parking spaces are required for any parking spaces occupied by a Promenade.

 Maintenance Requirements